 There’s no one career path for drafting and design students to take.
 There are six major job opportunities to pursue for a challenging and rewarding future.
 They are found in many industries that need qualified artisans to design products and draw plans for businesses, homes, and government agencies.

 Drafting and design professionals contribute ideas and meaningful work for civil, mechanical, and electronic engineering, architects, product developers, advertising, and publishing companies.
 Their work is also used extensively in government and military departments to further their objectives.
 Contact ITI Technical College today for more information!

-Knowing what options are before you allows some advanced planning for your career specialty in drafting and design.
+Knowing what options are before you allow some advanced planning for your career specialty in drafting and design.
 The following six career paths have entry-level jobs that may appeal to you and your work-life plans.

 Electrical And Electronic Drafting Is A Growing Field